timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES/SUBCHAPTER XV-INCENTIVES FOR INNOVATIVE TECHNOLOGIES.md

 #### (h) Fees
 * #### (1) In general
-  * The Secretary shall charge and collect fees for guarantees in amounts the Secretary determines are sufficient to cover applicable administrative expenses.
+  * The Secretary shall charge, and collect on or after the date of the financial close of an obligation, a fee for a guarantee in an amount that the Secretary determines is sufficient to cover applicable administrative expenses (including any costs associated with third-party consultants engaged by the Secretary).

 * #### (2) Availability
   * Fees collected under this subsection shall—